Event History & Date Range Filtering

 - Distinguish between

-200 OKwith an empty array when no events match, rather than404 - Add a composite index for query performance on
+200 OKwith an empty list when no events match, rather than404 - Add a composite index for query performance on

 ParcelIdandTimestamp

-Together, the POST and GET endpoints form a complete tracking events API that enforces business rules, maintains chronological integrity, and supports flexible querying.
+Together, the service layer and thin controllers form a complete tracking events API that enforces business rules, maintains chronological integrity, and supports flexible querying with proper separation of concerns.